Comfort My People

 Thousands of missiles a year, sometimes hundreds per day, are fired into Israel.
 The Eshkol Regional Council lies in southern Israel, bordering the infamous Gaza strip.
 When the sirens sound, whether you’re a 97-year-old Holocaust survivor, or a 3-month-old infant, you have 15 seconds to make it into a bomb shelter before an explosion.

-Just 5 years ago there were roughly 240,000 Holocaust survivors alive in Israel.
-Today that number has dwindled to 190,000—there’s no time to waste.
+Today there are roughly 190,000 Holocaust survivors living in Israel, but that number is dwindling quickly—there’s no time to waste.
 Many of these men and women who faced the most horrific event in history are now living out their final days in poverty and isolation.
-But we can help secure food, housing, and even daily visits for them.
+We want to help secure food, housing, and even daily visits for them.

 How can we help?

-God called us in Isaiah 40:1 to bring comfort to Israel.
-The scripture in Isaiah goes on to command that we "speak tenderly to Jerusalem."
+"For if the Gentiles have shared in the Jews’ spiritual blessings, they owe it to the Jews to share with them their material blessings" (Romans 15:27).
 We want to bring comfort in the most practical ways we can—by giving them shelter, food, protection and providing essential needs to make sure they know they are not alone.

 For Michal Uziyahu and her family, Israel is home.
 It's more than the place where their house is; it’s where they belong.
-For them, knowing they have friends on this side of the ocean brings peace and strength to keep going.View Posts
+For them, knowing they have friends on this side of the ocean brings peace and strength to keep going.Updates from Eshkol

-Shalom Schwartz lost every earthly belonging when his community was ravished by fire.
+Shalom Schwartz lost every earthly belonging when his community Moshav Mevo Modi'im was ravished by fire.
 It was a somber scene to tour the village in ashes and see his home of 40 years with very little left, but his spirit of courage and victory is one we can all learn from.
-Shalom said, “We never gave up on God, and God never gave up on us.”
+“We never gave up on God, and God never gave up on us.” -ShalomMore Posts